jedsaxon/swe30003-ecommerce-without-auth/README.md

 having duplicates is good.
 This can, and will introduce bugs.
 However, if we want one single source of truth with validation, C#'s model validation system cannot be used because of those potentially nullable objects.

+Shortcuts Taken:

+ - The application layer will use the Domain layer's `Role` class, just to simplify things